-The Director of Security and Safety makes a formal written request every year to all law enforcement agencies that have jurisdiction surrounding the five campus locations and Downtown location.
+The Director of Security and Safety makes a formal written request every year to all law enforcement agencies that have jurisdiction surrounding all campus locations.

 The Security Office maintains the Daily Crime Log in compliance with all stated Clery requirements.
 The log contains all required elements and is available on the Security and Safety tab located on the myPEAK website.
 An annual email notifies students and employees that the log is available, what it contains and where it can be viewed.